Ndidi Okonkwo Nwuneli: Career

-Nwuneli's career began in her junior year at The University of Pennsylvania when she held a Summer Business Analyst position with McKinsey & Company in New York.
+Ndidi's career began in her junior year at The University of Pennsylvania when she held a Summer Business Analyst position with McKinsey & Company in New York.
 In 1995, she was offered a full-time position at McKinsey as a Business Analyst working out of Chicago, Illinois.
 She also worked for McKinsey in their office in Johannesburg, South Africa.
 Her work with McKinsey in 1997 led to the management and training of police officers across 25 South African Police Service Stations, as well as an increase in criminal convictions and a reduction in crime rates.

-In 1998, she accepted a position as the Lead Consultant with a non-profit founded by Professor Michael Porter called The Center for Middle East Competitive Strategy.
-She consulted with Palestinian and Israeli businesses and made recommendations for decreasing transaction costs and increasing trade across the region.

 Work in Nigeria

-In 1999, Nwuneli worked as the Lead Consultant for The Ford Foundation on a project focusing on Nigeria's largest microcredit institutions, COWAN and FADU.
-That year, she rejoined McKinsey and served on client service teams, consulting for consumer goods companies and large American retailers.
-In 2000, she resigned from her position at McKinsey and returned to Nigeria to serve as the Executive Director for the FATE Foundation (founded by Nigerian Businessman, Fola Adeola).
-In an interview with HBS African America Alumni Association about engaging female entrepreneurs, she explains: "Nigeria has some of the most entrepreneurial people in the world but access to financing, networks, and growth remain a challenge[...]I believe empowering women to start and grow their businesses is critical to Nigeria's development, but educating women is the real silver bullet."
+In 1999, Ndidi worked as the Lead Consultant for The Ford Foundation on a project focusing on Nigeria's largest microcredit institutions, COWAN and FADU.
+That year, she rejoined McKinsey and worked on client service teams, consulting for consumer goods companies and large American retailers.
+In 2000, she resigned from her position at McKinsey and returned to Nigeria as the executive director for the FATE Foundation (founded by Nigerian Businessman, Fola Adeola).
+In an interview with HBS African America Alumni Association about engaging female entrepreneurs, she explains: "Nigeria has some of the most entrepreneurial people in the world but access to financing, networks, and growth remain a challenge[...]
+I believe empowering women to start and grow their businesses is critical to Nigeria's development, but educating women is the real silver bullet."

-In 2002, Nwuneli founded two nonprofits, LEAP (Leadership, Effectiveness, Accountability, Professionalism) Africa and Ndu Ike Akunuba (NIA), Igbo words which translate in English to Life, Strength, and Wealth.
+In 2002, she founded two nonprofits, LEAP (Leadership, Effectiveness, Accountability, Professionalism) Africa and Ndu Ike Akunuba (NIA), Igbo words which translate in English to Life, Strength, and Wealth.
 NIA's focus is on female empowerment—inspiring university students in Southeastern Nigeria to live full and meaningful lives.
 LEAP Africa is a youth-focused leadership development nonprofit organization.
 LEAP provides training on leadership, ethics and civics.
 As the founder of the organization, she has been invited to speak at the UN Commission for Social Development, the World Economic Forum and the Clinton Global Initiative.

 LEAP has worked in partnership with the Ford Foundation, Citi Foundation, World Bank, United States Government, UK Foreign & Commonwealth Office, ALI (Aspen Institute's Africa Leadership Initiative), Nokia, and the International Youth Foundation.
-Nwuneli served as LEAP Africa's founder and chief executive officer from 2002 to 2007 and is still an active Board Member in the organization.
+Ndidi was LEAP Africa's founder and chief executive officer from 2002 to 2007 and is still an active Board Member in the organization.